hellodaniel/soundkit.js/README.md

  * Script tag must be placed after jQuery and after any objects containing tags to be loaded.

 ## Attribution

+ * Script based on [Jeffrey Way's](http://code.tutsplus.com/tutorials/quick-tip-the-html-5-audio-element--net-9672) audio element tips.
-Sounds used in this kit were created by Fran at [narfstuff.co.uk](http://www.narfstuff.co.uk/2009/09/13/royalty-free-ui-sound-pack-now-free/) (currently pending re-distribution permission).
+ * Sounds used in this kit were created by Fran at [narfstuff.co.uk](http://www.narfstuff.co.uk/2009/09/13/royalty-free-ui-sound-pack-now-free/)

+## To do
+ * Remove jQuery dependency some day...